 Episiotomy rate: 4.5% (1.)

 Bethesda North, or B. North, like we like to call it, has a pretty good name for itself, especially because this is the hospital that Dr. Daniel Bowen http://thebowencenter.com/ works out of.
-Bowen is the OBGYN who has a HUGE following of natural birth mommas, and a while back he was so kind as to even work as homebirth clients backup physician.
+(Update: Bowen can no longer work out of Bethesda, he delivers out of Good Samaritan Hospital) Bowen is the OBGYN who has a HUGE following of natural birth mommas, and a while back he was so kind as to even work as homebirth clients backup physician.
 Though he has moved away from being backup, his name is the most commonly mentioned as the go-to-guy for a natural birth.
 Too bad his office staff makes patients cry, #bekind.

 Good Samaritan Hospital of Cincinnati: 375 Dixmyth Ave, Cincinnati, OH 45220